Introduction

 Special rules for certain employee categories

-Pursuant to sections 15-4 to 15-6 of the Norwegian regulations on financial institutions, Eika Boligkreditt has established special rules for the remuneration of senior executives, employees with jobs of particular significance for the company’s risk exposure, and personnel with control functions.
-Holders of elective posts, including the directors of Eika Boligkreditt, are also subject to special requirements in relation to the regulations on financial institutions.
-Neither employees nor directors of Eika Boligkreditt receive variable remuneration.
+Pursuant to section 15-2 of the Norwegian regulations on financial institutions, Eika Boligkreditt has established special rules for the remuneration of senior executives, employees with jobs of particular significance for the company’s risk exposure, and personnel with control functions.
+The board of Eika Boligkreditt is also subject to special requirements in relation to the regulations on financial institutions.
+The company has, moreover, established specific rules for employees with responsibility for credit assessments, pursuant to section 15-7 of the Norwegian Financial Institutions Act.

 A list will be maintained of categories of positions and employees defined in Eika Boligkreditt as senior executives.
 This list will be kept updated at all times, and will be revised and approved by the remuneration committee at least once a year.
 The list will also be revised in connection with reorganisations which could affect its accuracy.